MAPS Investors Have Opportunity to Lead WM Technology, Inc. Securities Class Action First Filed by the Firm

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf purchasers of the securities of WM Technology, Inc. (NASDAQ: MAPS) between May 25, 2021, and September 24, 2024, both dates inclusive (the "Class Period").
-A class action has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than December 16, 2024 in the securities class action first filed by the Firm.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of WM Technology, Inc. (NASDAQ: MAPS) between May 25, 2021, and September 24, 2024, both dates inclusive (the "Class Period"), of the important December 16, 2024 lead plaintiff deadline in the securities class action first filed by the Firm.

 So what: If you purchased WM Technology securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.